-College students are entitled to two days of excused absence per academic year for reasons of faith or conscience or for organized activities conducted under the auspices of a religious denomination, church, or religious organization.
+Per WAC 357-31-052, Clover Park Technical College will grant reasonable accommodation so that grades are not impacted for students who are absent for reasons of faith or conscience, or for an organized activity conducted under the auspices of a religious denomination, church, or religious organization.

-- Students must coordinate an absence with the Office of the Vice President for Student Learning and must provide a minimum of 14 days advance written notice for on-campus activities (i.e. classroom, lab) or provide advance written notice prior to the last day of the preceding quarter for off-campus activities (i.e. Clinical rotations) occurring in the next quarter , unless the necessity for the absence was not known until later.
-In such instances, the student will submit the request within one day of becoming aware.
+Students must coordinate an absence with the Office of the Vice President for Instruction.
+Such absences must be requested in writing within the first two weeks of the quarter and may not incur additional fees for students.
+In the event that the absence would occur within the first two weeks of the quarter, the student must provide a minimum of 14 days advance written notice for on-campus activities (i.e. classroom, lab) or provide advance written notice prior to the last day of the preceding quarter for off-campus activities (i.e. Clinical rotations) occurring in the next quarter.
+If the necessity for the absence was not known until later, the student will submit the request within one day of becoming aware.

 All requests for authorized absences under this policy must be in writing and contain a concise explanation of how the requested holiday is related to a reason of faith or conscience or to an organized activity conducted under the auspices of a religious denomination, church, or religious organization.

-- All absences under this policy must be approved by the Vice President for Student Learning in advance of the absence.
+All absences under this policy must be approved by the Vice President for Instruction in advance of the absence.
 The college will not authorize an absence for a student after the absence occurs unless there are compelling circumstances to do so.

-- If a student fails to notify any of their instructors of an authorized absence under this policy (as approved by the Vice President for Student Learning), the instructor is not obligated to make any accommodations for the student's absence or treat the absence as being authorized under this policy or the law.
+If a student fails to notify any of their instructors of an authorized absence under this policy (as approved by the Vice President for Instruction), the instructor is not obligated to make any accommodations for the student's absence or treat the absence as being authorized under this policy or the law.